Shere Hite: Personal life

 In 1985, Hite married German concert pianist Friedrich Höricke, who was 19 years her junior.
 The couple divorced in 1999.
-Hite was married to a second husband, Paul Sullivan, in 2012.
-They moved across Europe multiple times together, before finally settling in north London, England.
+Hite married Paul Sullivan in 2012.
+They moved across Europe multiple times together, settling in north London, England.

 In 1995, Hite renounced her U.S. citizenship at the former Embassy of the United States in Bonn.
-She accepted German nationality because she regarded German society as more tolerant and open-minded about her endeavors.
-Due to renouncing citizenship prior to formally accepting German nationality, Hite temporarily became stateless.
+She wanted to become German because she regarded German society as more tolerant and open-minded about her endeavors.
+At the time, Germany didn't accept dual citizenship, so she was forced to renounce her U.S. citizenship before being able to become German.
+Because of this, she was stateless for two days before her German passport arrived.

 In September 2020, Hite died of corticobasal degeneration at the age of 77.

+Legacy

+The biographical documentary film The Disappearance of Shere Hite, directed by Nicole Newnham, had its premiere at the 2023 Sundance Film Festival, and was released in the U.S. in November 2023.